jawills/QIME/README.md

 - Create customers in Quickbooks from accounts in Salesforce
 - Create invoices in Salesforce and sync to Quickbooks online
+- Sync Invoices from Quickbooks to Salesforce
-- Sync Payments to From Salesforce to Quickbooks
+- Sync Payments from Quickbooks to Salesforce

 ## Requirements